manuelbieh/geolib/README.md

 <h3>geolib.computeDestinationPoint(start, distance, bearing, radius(optional))</h3>

-Computes the destination point given an initial point, a distance and a bearing
+Computes the destination point given an initial point, a distance (in meters) and a bearing (in degrees).

 If no radius is given it defaults to the mean earth radius of 6371000 meter.